TimelessP/wartime/README.md

-# WarTime
+# Timeless Prototype's WarTime

-WarTime by Timeless Prototype is a strategic tabletop game.
+Timeless Prototype's WarTime is a digitally-downloadable, 3D-print-it-yourself, strategic tabletop game.

+This game provides many hours of re-playable enjoyment.
+You are likely to learn about risk/reward, closed economies, strategies, and timing.
+Just printing all those 3D pieces will test your patience and mettle, long before the first game can even be played.
+It's character-building/discovery. :)

+Suitable for two or more players.
+Check your local laws for age restrictions on battle games (wars are violent).

 ## Origins